GitbookIO/javascript/loops/dowhile.md

 while(expression) ;
 ```

-Lets for example see how to print numbers less than 10 using `do...while` loop:
+Let's look at the following example to see how to print numbers less than 10 using a `do...while` loop:

 ```
 var i = 0;